ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 <https://esmvaltool.dkrz.de/shared/esmvaltool/v2.7.0>`_.

 Link the overview webpage to the issue and the path to your recipe runs on Levante.
-This makes it much easier to ask for feedback from recipe developers.
+This makes it much easier to ask for feedback from recipe developers and analyse failures.

 .. note::